 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

 Many investors have historically overlooked the continent as an investment destination.
-Despite the poor economic outlook Europe is home to many successful businesses with global earnings, and the region’s stock markets have generally performed well in recent years.
-Over the past five years the FTSE World Europe ex UK Index has risen 83.2%*, while the average fund in the sector has grown 89.4%, which highlights the ability of active fund managers to add value through astute stock picking, in our view.
+Despite a relatively poor economic outlook Europe is home to many businesses that have continued to thrive and the region’s stock markets have generally performed well in recent years.
+Over the past five years the FTSE World Europe ex UK Index has risen 105.9%*, while the average fund in the sector has grown 110.3%.
+In our view, there are a number of high-calibre active fund managers in this sector that have proven their ability to add value through astute stock picking.